aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 	* name you stack ***`Secure-Serverless`***
 	* for the database password, use ***`Corp123!`*** and click **Next**

+		> Note: you can specify a different password here if you prefer.
+However, if you do, you would later need to change the lambda function code in module-0D to use the password you specified. `src/app/dbUtils.js`

 1. In the **Step 3:Configure stack options** page, accept the default configurations and click **Next**
 1. Review the configuration and click **Create stack**
 1. While you are waiting for the completion of the CloudFormation stack creation, check if you have **PostMan** installed on your laptop.
 If not, download and install it at: [https://www.getpostman.com](https://www.getpostman.com), we will need to use it later.